Theoretical Foundations of Deep Selective State-Space Models: Path-to-Path Learning

 \section{Path-to-Path Learning}

-Up to now we have been dealing with a limited class of path-to-path maps essentially built by functionals of type $(X,t) \mapsto \sprod{\alpha}{T(X)_{s,t}}$ for a fixed linear map $\alpha$.
-Crucial for modern machine learning are general continuous path-to-path models of type $C_{0,1}([0,1];\R^{d}) \to C_{0,1}([0,1];\R)$.
-As shown in \cite{orvieto2023universality}, classical SSMs followed by a non-linearity and a feed-forward network are universal path-to-path when the inputs are piecewise linear paths on fixed discretizations (\emph{i.e.} universal on sequences).

-\citet{orvieto2023universality} discuss an important feature of S4, which we already presented in previous sections: its action on the input is a simple convolution with fixed (independent of the input) parameters.
-For this exact reason, the construction of ~\citep{orvieto2023universality} defers all non-linear computation~(reasoning) to the multi-layer perceptron~(MLP) acting on the linear recurrence output, which is simply providing in their setting a loss-less compression of the inputs -- with no added reasoning.
+In Section~\ref{sec:expressive}, we showed that Linear CDEs~(and chained Mamba) can model, \textit{at fixed time $t$}, arbitrary continuous functions of the whole seen inputs.
+Assume wanting to learn a functional of type $(X,t) \mapsto \Psi_t(\omega^{\Xe}_{[0,t]})$ where the map $\Psi_t$ is changing with time as well, this is an example of a general continuous path-to-path model.
+Note in particular how this is a more general family than the one of Theorem \ref{thm:Main}, where the maps $\Psi$ and $\Phi$ are fixed once and for all.
+Here, we discuss how passing the hidden state through a multi-layer perceptron~(MLP), instead of just a linear readout~(matrix $C$), allows us to efficiently approximate this richer class, interpolating between the $\Psi_t$s.

-In our setting, we instead characterized the processing power of input-controlled (dense or diagonal) SSMs precisely, showing that it greatly surpasses linear filtering.
-For this reason, the computational burden for an MLP action on a general linear CDE, unlocking path-to-path learning, would be greatly diminished and its actual function reduced to a time-consistent interpolation of already good path-to-point approximations.
-This method is robust to different input discretization schemes and does not offload all the complexity to the network which follows the SSM (\emph{cf.} Figure \ref{fig:square}).
+As shown in \cite{orvieto2023universality}, classical SSMs followed by an MLP are universal on sequences.
+Given their nature of input-independent convolutions, their construction defers all reasoning to the MLP acting on the output: in S4, the SSM is simply providing an input compression -- with no added reasoning.
+In our setting, we instead characterized the processing power of input-controlled (dense or diagonal) SSMs precisely, showing how it greatly surpasses linear filtering.
+For this reason, \textit{the computational burden for an MLP action on a general Linear CDE would be greatly diminished} and its actual function reduced to an interpolation of the maps $\Psi_t$.
+We defer the proof to Appendix~\ref{app:sect:path-path}.